-The ESG Committee was created in April 2023 to assist the Company with its responsibilities relating to oversight of the Company's environmental, health, safety and governance practices and to monitor management's efforts in creating a culture of safety and environmental protection and provide oversight for the ESG aspects of the Company's operations.
-In carrying out these responsibilities, the ESG Committee, among other things, (i) provides oversight for the Company's safety and environmental protection practices; (iii) reviews and approves the Company's ESG goals; (iv) reviews the management of current and emerging ESG-related issues; (v) reviews any significant safety or environmental incidents or material regulatory compliance violations; and (vi) provides oversight regarding the Company's support of charitable organizations and community affairs.
+The ESG Committee assists the Company with its responsibilities relating to oversight of the Company's environmental, health, safety and governance practices and to monitor management's efforts in creating a culture of safety and environmental protection and provide oversight for the ESG aspects of the Company's operations.
+In carrying out these responsibilities, the ESG Committee, among other things, (i) provides oversight for the Company's SEG practices; (ii) monitors management's efforts in creating a culture of continuous improvement in the Company's safety and environmental protection practices; (iii) reviews and approves the Company's ESG goals; (iv) reviews the management of current and emerging ESG-related issues; (v) reviews any significant safety or environmental incidents or material regulatory compliance violations; and (vi) provides oversight regarding the Company's support of charitable organizations and community affairs.
 The ESG Committee is also responsible for the oversight of the Company's preparation of its ESG Report.